Josh Magennis: Hull City

 On 8 August 2019, Magennis joined Hull City on a two-year deal.
 Magennis made his first appearance for Hull City in the first round of the EFL Cup in the 0–3 away win against Tranmere Rovers.
 In April 2021, after scoring six goals in the month, Magennis was awarded the League One Player of the Month award, a month that finished with Hull achieving promotion back to the Championship with a 2–1 victory over Lincoln City, a match where Magennis opened the scoring.
 On 18 May 2021, the club announced that they had exercised the option of a one-year contract extension for Magennis.

 Wigan Athletic

 On 13 January 2022, Magennis joined Wigan Athletic on a two-and-a-half-year deal, for an undisclosed fee.
-He scored his first goal for the club on 15 March 2022 in a 2-0 win against Crewe Alexandra.
+He scored his first goal for the club on 15 March 2022 in a 2–0 win against Crewe Alexandra.

+On 10 May 2024 the club announced he would be released in the summer when his contract expired.

+Exeter City

+On 27 June 2024, Magennis was signed as a free agent by Exeter City on a one-year deal.

+On 5 May 2025, Exeter City announced that Magennis had activated a one-year extension to his contract.